Central Board of Film Certification: Controversies

-CBFC chair Leela Samson resigned in protest of political interference in the board's work in 2015 after its decision to refuse certification of the film, MSG: The Messenger, was overturned by an appellate tribunal.
+CBFC chairperson Leela Samson resigned in protest of political interference in the board's work in 2015 after its decision to refuse certification of the film, MSG: The Messenger, was overturned by an appellate tribunal.
 Samson was replaced by Pahlaj Nihalani, whose Bharatiya Janata Party affiliation triggered a wave of additional board resignations.
-The board was criticised for ordering the screen time of two kissing scenes in the James Bond film Spectre (2015) to be cut by half for release.
+The board was criticised for ordering the screen time of two kissing scenes in the James Bond film Spectre to be cut by half for release.

-Udta Punjab (2016), co-produced by Anurag Kashyap and Ekta Kapoor, inspired a list of 94 cuts and 13 pointers (including an order to remove Punjabi city names).
-The film was approved for release with one cut and disclaimers by the Bombay High Court.
-A copy of the film was leaked online, with evidence indicating possible CBFC involvement.
+Udta Punjab (2016), a crime drama about drug issues in the state of Punjab, produced by Anurag Kashyap, Ekta Kapoor, et al., inspired a list of 94 cuts and 13 pointers (including an order to remove Punjabi city names).
+The Bombay High Court allowed the film's release with one cut and disclaimers.
+A copy of the film was leaked online, with evidence suggesting CBFC involvement.
 Kashyap posted on Facebook that although he did not object to free downloads, he hoped that viewers would pay for the film.
+The film eventually grossed over ₹97 crore, a commercial success.
 In August 2017, days after his removal as CBFC chair, Nihalani said in an interview that he had received instructions from the Ministry of Information and Broadcasting to block the release of this film and at least one other.

-Lipstick Under My Burkha (2017), directed by Alankrita Shrivastava and produced by Prakash Jha, was originally denied certification.
-The film, which had been screened at international film festivals, was eligible for the Golden Globe Awards.
+Lipstick Under My Burkha (2017) by Alankrita Shrivastava, produced by Prakash Jha, was initially denied certification, with the CBFC claiming that "The story is lady oriented, their fantasy above life.
+There are contanious [sic] sexual scenes, abusive words, audio pornography and a bit sensitive touch about one particular section of society".
+The black comedy, which had been screened at international film festivals, was eligible for the Golden Globes.
 The filmmakers appealed to the board's Film Certification Appellate Tribunal (FCAT), which authorised its release.
-The FCAT requested some cuts (primarily to sex scenes), and the film was released with an A certificate.
-Shrivastava said, "Of course I would have loved no cuts, but the FCAT has been very fair and clear.
-I feel that we will be able to release the film without hampering the narrative or diluting its essence."
+The FCAT requested some cuts (primarily to sex scenes), and the film was released with an "A" certificate.
+Shrivastava said she would have preferred no cuts, but felt the film's narrative and essence were left intact, and commended the FCAT's handling of the issue.

+In 2018, Ashvin Kumar's film No Fathers in Kashmir at first received an "A" certificate.
+In his open letter to the CBFC chairperson, Kumar stated that for an independent film, this was "as good as banning the film".
+After appealing to the FCAT and incorporating a few cuts and disclaimers at its request, the film was granted a "U/A" certificate eight months after its initial submission.